- Xiphos Manual

 To find out about the Bible translation currently being displayed:

-• right-click in the Bible Text pane.
-In the popup menu choose About module name.
+right-click in the Bible Text pane.
+In the popup menu choose module name.

-• Under the Modules option in the Sidebar,choose Biblical Textslanguage choice.
-Then right-click on a translation and choose the About option.
+Under the Sidebar,choose → .
+Then right-click on a translation and choose the option.

 Most Bible translations have additional options which the user can select.